Sleepwalkers (1992 film): Plot

 Deputy Sheriff Andy Simpson is driving by the cemetery.
 When Tanya flees to him for help, Charles kills Simpson.
-When Charles resumes feeding off Tanya, the deputy's cat, Clovis, enraged by his master's death, violently scratches him in the face and chest.
-Mortally wounded, Charles staggers back home to his mother, who is able to make both of them "dim" (almost invisible) and thus keep Charles from being arrested when the police storm their house.
+When Charles resumes feeding off Tanya, the deputy's cat Clovis, enraged by his master's death, violently scratches him in the face and chest.
+Mortally wounded, Charles staggers back home to Mary, who is able to make both of them "dim" (almost invisible) and thus keep Charles from being arrested when the police storm their house.
 Clovis and a small number of other cats begin to gather outside, only kept at bay by the leghold traps the Sleepwalkers have set.

-Knowing that the only way for her dying son to survive is to feed, Mary attacks the Robertson household, killing several deputies and state troopers and severely wounding Tanya's parents.
+Knowing that the only way for her dying son to survive is to feed, Mary attacks the Robertson household, killing several deputies and state troopers and severely wounding Tanya's parents Donald and Helen.
 She kidnaps Tanya and takes her back to her house.
-Charles is near death, but Mary revives him, and Charles makes a final attempt to drain Tanya's life force.
+Charles is near death but Mary revives him, and Charles makes a final attempt to drain Tanya's life force.
 However, Tanya plunges her fingers into his eyes, finally killing him.
-Tanya escapes with the help of the sheriff, whom Mary later impales on the picket fence surrounding the house.
+Tanya escapes with the help of Sheriff Ira Stevens, whom Mary later impales on the picket fence surrounding the house.
 The cats that have been gathering around their house, led by Clovis, jump on Mary and claw and bite her until she bursts into flames and dies.
 Mary with her final dying breath, cries out that Tanya has killed her only son.
 Tanya hugs Clovis, her savior, as the other cats depart, leaving Mary's body lying ablaze on her former driveway.

 Production

-Sleepwalkers was the first film written by King to not be based on one of his preexisting works.
-Columbia Pictures initially approached Rupert Wainwright to direct, but at King's insistence Columbia offered the film to Mick Garris, who had previously directed the horror films Critters 2: The Main Course and Psycho IV: The Beginning.
+Sleepwalkers was the first film written by Stephen King to not be based on one of his preexisting works.
+Columbia Pictures initially approached Rupert Wainwright to direct but at King's insistence Columbia offered the film to Mick Garris, who had previously directed the horror films Critters 2: The Main Course and Psycho IV: The Beginning.
+Garris eagerly accepted the position as he had wanted to work with King on a movie for awhile.
+Garris theorized that his work on Psycho IV: The Beginning may have led to his hiring as like Sleepwalkers that film had a heavy focus on the mother-son relationship.

 The film was shot in Franklin Canyon Park in Los Angeles, California.
 Garris said there were a couple of ideas he put into the film that hadn't been in King's original script.
-One is the introduction and title sequence from that page in the "Book of Arcane Knowledge" (which he invented) to give it a little backstory.
-The other was the scene where the Sleepwalkers are making love.
-Garris said this sex scene was so explicit he had to cut it to avoid an X-rating by the Motion Picture Association.
+One is the introduction and title sequence from a page in the Book of Arcane Knowledge (which he invented) to give it a little backstory.
+The other was the scene where the Sleepwalkers Charles (Brian Krause) and Mary Brady (Alice Krige) are making love.